BAJAJ BROKING

 When people do not spend or invest, businesses struggle to sell their products or services, which can badly affect economic growth.
 The term “liquidity trap” was first used by renowned economist John Keynes.

-Understanding a Liquidity Trap
+Understand Liquidity Trap Meaning

 What Leads to a Liquidity Trap?